HTMLispπ

 </body>

-Given there are times when you might want to perform an operation but not generate markup directly, there's a noop
+Given there are also cases where you want to perform an operation but not generate markup directly, noop still exists.
+It remains useful for advanced cases such as local bindings and dynamic tag replacement.

 Do nothing